 STAR Conditions & Expectations

-Please review the Highlights of the 2019 STAR Program for important dates and events, as many events/classes are required for the program.
+Please review the 2021 STAR Program Calendar for important dates and events, as many events/classes are required for the program.
 Many of the presentations this summer will take place online, or via Zoom/Canvas.
 Please watch your email for updates!

 Submission of a STAR Program application indicates that a successful applicant agrees to all of the following “Conditions of Award:”